RoadieHQ/marketing-site/content/docs/integrations/okta/index.md

 ### Step 2: Set the Okta Organization URL

-Visit the Okta configuration page in Backstage and set the Organization URL.
+Set the Okta Organization URL in the Okta configuration page of your Roadie Backstage Admin panel, located in the following path:
 ```text
 https://<tenant-name>.roadie.so/administration/settings/okta
 ```